It started with a map.

 Of course, neither Earth nor the dragons proved to be as easy to find as Poppy had hoped.

-Even after we discovered the Magic that allowed us to create a working model of the Earth—and explore it in real time—there was still no sign of the elusive beasties.
+Even after we discovered the Magic that allowed us to create a working model of the Earth—and explore its many distant epochs—there was still no sign of the elusive beasties.

 Eventually, Poppy decided that instead of searching for phantasms, she would embark upon a quest to create her own magic-born menagerie.
 These wonders of her own fierce soul found their way throughout the Gypsy Groves and Icon Worlds—they never made it to Earth.